ticky/splatnet2statink-heroku/README.md

 ## Updates

 This will need periodic updating to sync with [splatnet2statink](https://github.com/frozenpandaman/splatnet2statink).

-If the submodule gets out of date, you can cd into `splatnet2statink`, pull in the latest changes, commit and push to Heroku.
+The revision of the script is pinned in the `requirements.in` file, and once updated needs syncing with `requirements.txt` using `pip-compile` (available from `pip install pip-tools`).